MooersLab/MooersLab/README.md

 ## Emacs related
 Today's Emacs is not your grandfather's Emacs.
 The median age of an Emacs user is 32, not 77, as you might expect for an editor that is about 40 years old.
-This is due to a very active community of young users centered around several YouTube channels, Emacs Lisp being well-designed to customize Emacs, an online annual conference, the popularity of org-mode, and a welcoming community of developers.
+This is due to a very active community of young users centered around several YouTube channels, Emacs Lisp being well-designed to customize Emacs, an online annual international conference (emacsconf), the popularity of org-mode, and a welcoming community of developers.
 Elisp was first used in Emacs 19 in 1985, with the GNU Emacs 19.3, about ten years after the project's start.

 It should be noted that Emacs is single-threaded.
-This is a significant limitation.
+This is a significant limitation when it comes to loading large embedded images.
+The developers have and continue to optimize the part of the code base that relies on C for speed so single treading is generally not a hindrance for most uses.

 One group has started a project called `lem` that uses Common Lisp to build a multithreaded text editor similar to Emacs.
 Unfortunately, `lem` is not really user-ready in our experience.
 Perhaps, Emacs users will migrate to `lem` someday.